hpc2n/sphinx-lesson-template/content/starpu.rst

     typedef void (*starpu_cuda_func_t)(void **, void*);
     typedef void (*starpu_opencl_func_t)(void **, void*);

-Note that each task implementation accept two arguments:
+Note that each task implementation accepts two arguments:

  1. The first argument is a pointer to an array of **data handles**.